SAMexpert logo

 But the money is still taken from the organisation's pot.

 The obstacle to overcome here is the quality of expense tracking.
-Think about tightening the grip on expense reports and service provider (outsourcer) bills.
+Consider tightening the grip on expense reports and service provider (outsourcer) bills.
 SaaS may be either intentionally or unintentionally hidden behind generic words like "Cloud expenses", "IT expenses", even travel expenses (I've seen it myself), embedded in the overall service bill, etc.

 This kind of tracking automation would be impossible without policy-based expense report standardisation.
 But it does not mean you cannot do it.
 When there's a will, there is a way.
 If optimisation is one of the board's objectives, use the board's power to help you sort it out.